y9x/resources/loader/README.md

 1. Basic userscript layout.

-Create a [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) userscript with headers that matches Krunker.IO.
+Create a [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) userscript with headers that matches Krunker.

 For this tutorial we will be using a class called GameLoader which contains our functions.